-Starting a New Semester: Getting the Classroom Organized
+Starting a New Semester and Getting the Classroom Organized

 Critically Evaluate Your Supply Levels

-Chances are, you’re hanging on to unnecessary supplies “just in case.”
-You know that the supply budget is tight and classroom materials can be hard to come by, so you’re afraid that as soon as you get rid of something, you’ll find that you need it.
-First you’ll need to banish that fear.
+First, banish that fear!
 As you sort through your stash, don’t try to imagine a scenario in which you’ll need each item.
-Instead, evaluate whether you’ve used the item in the last two years and, looking ahead to the end of the current school year, whether you’ll need it for a lesson that you’ve already planned.
+Instead, evaluate whether you’ve used the item in the last two years, and looking ahead to the end of the current school year, whether you’ll need it for a lesson that you’ve already planned.

 Some questions you might ask yourself: